JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/creating_themes.md

-[//]: # (title: Developing a UI Theme)
+[//]: # (title: Developing a Theme)

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-This documentation section will help you get started with developing UI theme plugins for the IntelliJ Platform-based IDEs.
+This documentation section will help you get started with developing theme plugins for the IntelliJ Platform-based IDEs.

-The DevKit-based UI theme development workflow includes:
+The DevKit-based theme development workflow includes:

 * [Setting Up a Development Environment](setting_up_environment.md)
 * [Creating a Theme Project](creating_plugin_project.md)